What is a golf simulator?

 Why is a launch monitor a necessity when it comes to a golf simulator setup?

-Well, without the data it provides, there is no way you would be able to see how your ball would fly.
-You wouldn’t be able to play any courses or games, leaving you to not be able to improve your game.
+Without the data it provides, there’s no way for your simulator software to know how your ball would fly.
+You wouldn’t see shot shape, distance, or be able to play any virtual courses or games.

 GOLF SIMULATOR SOFTWARE